This timely webinar focused on the FDA Breakthrough Devices Program and best practices for participation

 Director of the Coverage and Analysis Group in the Centers for Clinical Standards and Quality, CMS

 Tamara Syrek Jensen is the Director of the Coverage and Analysis Group in the Centers for Clinical Standards and Quality at the Centers for Medicare & Medicaid Services (CMS).
-CAG is responsible for developing evidence based polices such as national coverage determinations (NCDs) and overseeing the local coverage determination process.
-Tamara leads the CMS collaboration with FDA, including the CMS-FDA parallel review program and the investigational device exemption (IDE) program.
+CAG is responsible for developing evidence based policies such as national coverage determinations (NCDs).
+In an effort to provide timely access to technologies that improve health outcomes for Medicare beneficiaries, Tamara leads the CMS collaboration with FDA, including the CMS-FDA parallel review program and the investigational device exemption (IDE) program.
 To assist in generating evidence for the Medicare population, Tamara is one of the principal authors in creating and implementing coverage with evidence development (CED), an initiative that allows for Medicare coverage while developing evidence through clinical studies, including registries.

 CEO, Gala Therapeutics